 - A student-athlete who leaves early during the school day and will not return prior to the end of the day may not participate in an athletic event unless prior permission is granted by the building Principal or his/her designee or the Director of Athletics.
 Upon return to the athletic event, a note verifying the appointment must be given to the Director of Athletics, Athletic Trainer or Head Coach.
 If the student-athlete returns to the athletic event without a note, he/she will not be permitted to participate.

 - A student-athlete who is out of school suspended is not eligible to participate in school activities from the time the disciplinary action starts.
 He/she becomes eligible at 7:46 AM of the school day immediately following the last day of suspension.
 Therefore, a student-athlete out of school suspended on a Friday is not eligible for any weekend activities.

-We recommend paying class dues in a student’s freshman year.
-They only need to be paid once in the four years they are at the high school.
+Class dues only need to be paid once in the four years they are at high school.
 Class dues are used towards cap and gown for graduation and other class activities over the course of high school.

 When I need to write a check for an activity at the high school, whom should I make my check payable

 Checks should be made payable to SLHS.
 Please note in the memo section what club or activity the check is for.

 Student Parking Applications become available and are accepted on a first come first serve basis.
 Applications become available during the summer prior to the new school year.
 A student must have a completed application, proof of insurance, proof of vehicle registration and a valid driver’s license to apply for an application.
 A payment of $50.00 is accepted at the time of spot assignments.
 Information about parking can be found on the Parking Page.

 Fill out the verification form found in the Counseling Section of the High School Website.
 Follow the directions provided on the form to receive requested information.